-Q. What is the difference between Race and Heavy Metal
+Q. What is the difference between Elite and Heavy Metal

 Anyone with a combined single ski/binding weight of 1,450 gram (51 ounces) or less must race the race division.
 An example of this gear is Ski Trab Free Rando Lite skis with Dynafit Low Tech Lite bindings.